Understanding 3-Way Reconciliation in Law Firms

 Despite best intentions, law firms can stumble in their reconciliation efforts.
 Being aware of these common traps can help you sidestep them:

-Commingling Funds: Accidentally mixing client trust funds with the firm's operating account is a cardinal sin in legal accounting.
+Commingling Funds: Accidentally mixing client trust funds with the firm’s operating account is a cardinal sin in legal accounting.
+It is crucial to keep the firm's operating account and client trust accounts completely separate to avoid compliance violations.
 Robust software and clear policies are essential safeguards.

 Untimely Recording: Delaying the entry of transactions can create a reconciliation nightmare.
 Implement same-day or next-day recording practices to keep your ledgers current.